ThalesGroup/helm-spray/README.md

 ### Flags:

 ```
       --debug                            enable helm debug output (also include spray verbose output)
       --dry-run                          simulate a spray
       --force                            force resource update through delete/recreate if needed
   -h, --help                             help for helm
   -n, --namespace string                 namespace to spray the chart into. (default "default")
+      --prefix-releases string           prefix the releases by the given string, resulting into releases names formats:
+                                             "<prefix>-<chart name or alias>"
+                                         Allowed characters are a-z A-Z 0-9 and -
+      --prefix-releases-with-namespace   prefix the releases by the name of the namespace, resulting into releases names formats:
+                                             "<namespace>-<chart name or alias>"
       --reset-values                     when upgrading, reset the values to the ones built into the chart
-      --reuse-values       when upgrading, reuse the last release's values and merge in any overrides from the command line via --set and -f.
+      --reuse-values                     when upgrading, reuse the last release's values and merge in any overrides from the command line via '--set' and '-f'.
                                          If '--reset-values' is specified, this is ignored.
       --set string                       set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
   -t, --target strings                   specify the subchart to target (can specify multiple).
-If --target is not specified, all subcharts are targeted
+If '--target' is not specified, all subcharts are targeted
   -f, --values strings                   specify values in a YAML file or a URL (can specify multiple)
       --verbose                          enable spray verbose output
       --version string                   specify the exact chart version to install.
 If this is not specified, the latest version is installed
 ```

 ## Install